This post may contain affiliate links. Please read our disclosure policy.

 How to Make Coconut Shrimp with Sweet Chili Sauce

-Making coconut shrimp is surprisingly simple.
-This entire process takes just 10 to 15 minutes!
+Making coconut shrimp and sauce is surprisingly simple.
+The whole process takes just 10 to 15 minutes from start to finish!

-5. Make the lime sweet chili sauce.
-Mix the garlic and sweet chili sauce together and microwave for 2 minutes.
-Allow to cool then add in lime juice and cilantro.
+Step 5: Make Sweet Chili Sauce Heat garlic and sweet chili sauce in the microwave for 2 minutes, stirring halfway.
+Let cool slightly, then stir in lime juice and cilantro.

 Tips for Success